Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 * Get/List document model operations associated with the Form Recognizer resource: [GetOperationAsync][get_operation_async]

 ### Additional documentation
+See the [Sample README][sample_readme] for several code snippets illustrating common patterns used in the Form Recognizer Java SDK.
 For more extensive documentation on Azure Cognitive Services Form Recognizer, see the [Form Recognizer documentation][api_reference_doc].

 ## Contributing